Suggester/Documentation/legal.md

-?> We're moving this page to a new place to keep things tidy!
+!> We're moving this page to a new place to keep things tidy!
 You can now access the privacy policy at https://suggester.js.org/#/legal/privacy.
-The current link is now deprecated and will be removed later this year.
+The current link is now deprecated and will stop working later this year.

 # Privacy and Security Information
 In order for the bot to function, we store some information about servers and users.
 Below you can find a list of what information we store and why it is stored.